 - Materials Chemistry

-In consultation with their advisor and thesis committee, students select a program of study consisting of at least 30 graduate credits from Department of Chemistry offerings with possible course additions from other departments and programs (e.g., Biology or Physics).
+In consultation with their advisor and thesis committee, students select a program of study consisting of at least 30 graduate credits from Department of Chemistry and Biochemistry offerings with possible course additions from other departments and programs (e.g., Biology or Physics).
 A thesis is required (which again must be approved by the thesis committee) and teaching experience is strongly recommended for full-time students.
 The program is designed to be completed in two years with dedicated effort; actual graduation times for full-time students have ranged from 1.5 years to 3 years.

 Ph.D. in Chemistry

 The program places a special emphasis on materials and molecular science and on a broad range of applications in energy, research, materials science, nuclear materials, environmental sciences, biology, and biochemistry.